isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 is GovTech's next-generation virtual assistant platform.
 This highly intuitive assistant is built on natural language processing (NLP) engines, machine learning and AI.</p>
-<p>The trio of technologies enables it to learn and understand conversations,
+<p>The trio of technologies enables it to learn and understand conversations
 and continuously adapt to improve its interactions with users.</p>
 <p>VICA now powers public-facing chatbots such as AskGayle on GovTech's website,
 Ask Wally on the Public Utilities Board's website and more.
 Government